Scomoth/Beginner-React-Project-Bundle/React Facts Static Webpage/README.md

 ## Knowledge to work on project

 Javascript, React fundamentals are must to work on this project.
-Webpack fundamentals can be ignored for now.
-I would reccommend utilizing create-react-app module to create React Webpages initially.
+Webpack fundamentals can be ignored for now as I had developed this webpage utilizing Scrimba Platform.
+Try utilizing this code on Scrimba Platform.
+The only change to be made is to replace 'index.js' with 'index.pack.js' in index.html files.
+Only then will the code get executed in Scrimba Platform.
+I would recommend utilizing create-react-app module to create React Webpages initially.
 Webpack utilization is a bit more advanced.